 Dendritic Cells are cells that form parts the immune system.
-During chronic stress state, the digestive functions are altered, leading to Dysbiosis, low-grade-to-systemic inflammation, which in turn adds fuel to the fire, and induces further stress to the body.
+During chronic stress state, the digestive functions are altered, much reduced, undisputedly leading to Dysbiosis, low-grade-to-systemic inflammation, which in turn adds fuel to the fire, and induces further stress to the body.

-Increased permeability, causing leaky gut syndrome, is due to the cells contracting and pulling on the protein hiding them tight together, until those proteins give way.
+Increased permeability, also known as leaky gut syndrome, is due to the cells contracting and pulling on the protein keeping them tight together, until those tight junctions give way.
 The cells of the gut wall may separate, and larger particles enter the blood stream.

 Registered Naturopath, Nutritional Therapist, Iridologist, Lecturer, NLP practitioner and Personal Performance Coach.